Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __phase_definition__
   - Type: phase_description
-  - Description: Definition of the respective phase added to the system
+  - Description: Definition of the respective phase which was added to the system

 - __reaction_conditions_temperature__
   - Type: temperature
-  - Description: Definition of the temperature based reaction conditions
+  - Description: Definition of the temperature

 - __reaction_conditions_pH__
   - Type: pH
-  - Description: Definition of the pH dependent reaction conditions
+  - Description: Definition of the pH

 </details>